Start with a Robust and Reliable Foundation

 "Given VMware's huge customer base in the enterprise, I think they're poised to do very well."

-"VMware vCenter Operations Manager is a very useful and well-designed tool.
+"VMware vRealize Operations Manager is a very useful and well-designed tool.
 It condenses the vast number of monitored data points for a vSphere implementation into a concise and easily digested format, and it provides analysis features that make it very easy to get a sense of the performance and capacity of the virtual infrastructure.
 Further, it's very simple to drill down into the data and determine where problems might be, whether they are affecting hosts, VMs, storage, or network operations."

 5/22/13 InformationWeek - VMware Vs. Microsoft: 8 Cloud Battle Lines